aimeos/aimeos-docs/src/infrastructure/view-helpers.md

 # param

-Returns the  GET/POST/URL parameter or a list if its an array.
+Returns the  GET/POST/URL parameter or a list if it's an array.

 ```php
 <?= $this->param( 'myparam' ) ?>